sigstore/sigstore-website/content/en/cosign/kubernetes.md

 #### Configuring `key` Authorities

-When a policy is selected to be evaluated against for the matched image, the authorities will be used to validate signatures.
+When a policy is selected to be evaluated against the matched image, the authorities will be used to validate signatures.
-If any one authority is satisfied and a signature is validated, the policy is validated.
+If at least one authority is satisfied and a signature is validated, the policy is validated.

+**Note:** Currently, only ECDSA public keys are supported.

 Authorities can be `key` specifications, for example: